jaimetur/PhotoMigrator/help/1-command-line-interface.md

              Album is empty, will remove it from your Immich Photos account.
 -irDupAlb, --immich-remove-duplicates-albums
+             The Tool will look for all Albums in your Immich Photos account and if any Album is duplicated (with the same name and size), will remove it from your Immich Photos account.
+-iMergAlb, --immich-merge-duplicates-albums
-             The Tool will look for all Albums in your Immich Photos account and if any Album is duplicated, will remove it from your Immich Photos account.
+             The Tool will look for all Albums in your Immich Photos account and if any Album is duplicated (with the same name), will transfer all its assets to the most relevant album and remove it from your Immich Photos account.
 -irAll,    --immich-remove-all-assets
              CAUTION!!!
 The Tool will delete ALL your Assets (Photos & Videos) and also ALL your Albums from Immich database.